 How will you monitor and evaluate the project’s progress and environmental outcomes?
 What short-term and long-term environmental impacts do you expect?

 The project’s progress will be monitored by Facilities and Services at this university.
 Little evaluation will be necessary as our project will be completed once construction on the site is finished.
 In the short term, we expect to see increased usage of the bike path and in the long term we expect to see more bicycle riders on campus overall.
-Because the bike paths on campus are part of one larger system, making one section of the system more convenient will increase the effectiveness of the whole network of paths.
+Since the bike paths on campus are part of one larger system, making one section of the system more convenient will increase the effectiveness of the whole network of paths.

 What are your specific outreach goals?
 How will this project inspire change at UIUC?

 Our group does not intend on doing any intentional outreach work.
+F&S will send out traffic closure notification(s) to the stakeholders, as mentioned before.
+These stakeholders would subsequently reach out to their delegates to inform them about this project.

-Much of the information about the benefits and environmental impacts of biking on campus are already readily available on the UIUC website.
+Much of the information about the benefits and environmental impacts of biking on campus are already readily available on the Bike at Illinois website.
 We do sincerely hope, however, that this project helps to change the campus community’s mindset towards biking as a viable mode of transportation.

 If applicable, how does this project impact environmental injustice or social injustice?

 Without personal experience in the matter, it can be easy to forget that owning a vehicle is a luxury.
-The cost of purchasing and maintaining a car is incredibly high for anyone making the minimum wage, including millions of Americans.
+The cost of purchasing and maintaining a car is incredibly high for anyone making the minimum wage (nearly 33.5M in 2019).
 When the student contributing to this project began working, she started earning the Illinois minimum wage at a fast food restaurant approximately a mile from her house.
 She chose not to purchase a car since the walk was short (the roads in her town aren’t very bike-friendly).

-Many of the adult employees at her job were not as lucky.
+Many of the other employees at her job were not as lucky.
 Nearly all of them had cars (with the notable exception of a boy who walked for almost an hour to get to work) and were simultaneously facing a great deal of financial strain.
 One woman was experiencing tooth pains but could not afford to go to the dentist.
 Another was forced to move back in with an estranged husband because she couldn’t afford housing.
 Because America developed in such a car-centric manner, these workers had to prioritize their cars over their health and safety as without them they would not be able to work.

-On a college campus, we have the unique opportunity to shape the mindsets of 45,000 brilliant students.
+On a college campus, we have the unique opportunity to shape the mindsets of more than 50,000 brilliant students.
 If we can present them with a reasonable alternative to a car-centric society, we can inspire them to make physical changes in the places they go after graduation.
 Developing our towns in a more bike-accessible manner would decrease transportation costs and provide a greater degree of financial freedom to those currently struggling.